PF

 Instructions

-4. 4To make the sauce, reduce the heat to medium.
-Add the green onion and garlic and cook until super fragrant, about 30 seconds.
-Add the wine (or broth) and soy sauce, scraping up any browned bits that are stuck to the pan.
+3. 3Reduce heat to medium.
+Add the green onions and fresh garlic to the same skillet and cook until fragrant, about 30 seconds, scraping up any browned bits from the bottom.

 Nutrition — Per Serving